ViRb3/scanogram/README.md

 # scanogram

-> Scan your images for problems and sort everything by date.
+> Scan your pictures and videos for corruption, and sort them by EXIF or modification time.

 ## Introduction

-This tool is a fast and lightweight scanner for potentially corrupted images, for example after disaster recovery of a hard drive.
+This tool is a fast and lightweight scanner for potentially corrupted pictures and videos, for example after disaster recovery of a hard drive.
 It works by parsing the file structure, and not reading the entire file.
-This tool can also sort your images based on date, using EXIF where possible and mod time as fallback.
+This tool can also sort your multimedia files based on date, using EXIF where possible and modification time as fallback.

-Currently, the following formats are supported:
+The following formats are supported for corruption checking:

 - JPEG
 - TIFF
 - PNG
 - HEIC

+Sorting by EXIF time uses [exiftool](https://exiftool.org/), so all formats supported by the tool also work here.

+Sorting by modification time works on all files.

 ## Usage

+Make sure you have [exiftool](https://exiftool.org/) installed and added to your PATH (executable by typing `exiftool` in any Terminal).

 ```bash
 $ ./scanogram --help